pengelana/VTL/README.md

 3. Immigration officer will ask to remove mask to verified Passport photo and the passenger face.
 4. Arrive at the departure gate early, drink enough water.
 5. Once again airline staff will ask to remove mask to verified Passport photo and the passenger face.
+6. **NOTE:** It is better not to wear N95 mask before final check, otherwise will be difficult to remove mask and wear it again.
+7. **NOTE:** Wear N95 mask after Final check by Airline staff.
-6. Boarding to the plane and ready to go, Bon Voyage.
+8. Boarding to the plane and ready to go, Bon Voyage!
-7. Flight will take between 1.5 - 2 hours.
+9. Flight will take between 1.5 - 2 hours.
-8. Arrive in Indonesia (CGK Terminal 3).
+10. Arrive in Indonesia (CGK Terminal 3).
-9. Follow instruction for Vaccine check, on-arrival COVID-19 PCR, Immigration clearance, then baggage pickup.
+11. Follow instruction for Vaccine check, on-arrival COVID-19 PCR, Immigration clearance, then baggage pickup.
+12. Upon arrival, for verification each person will be ask to remove mask again to compare with Passport photo.
-10. Look for Hotel assistant and wait around 1.5 - 2.5 hours for **NEGATIVE** COVID-19 PCR result.
+13. Look for Hotel assistant and wait around 1.5 - 2.5 hours for **NEGATIVE** COVID-19 PCR result.
-11. Once the COVID-19 PCR result received with **NEGATIVE** result, Hotel transport will send to the Hotel for quarantine.
+14. Once the COVID-19 PCR result received with **NEGATIVE** result, Hotel transport will send to the Hotel for quarantine.

 ## 9. Quarantine (3 - 14 days)